Sofitel Legend Metropole Hanoi

 Ho Chi Minh City · District 1 · ResortThe most maximalist property in Vietnam.
 Italian marble and European furnishings — a deliberate contrast to the city outside.

-Ask the advisory team to compare room category, arrival choreography, and advisory placement.
+Ask the travel team to compare room category, arrival plan, and which hotel fits best.

 Paid partner link - VIAIVE may earn a commission at no additional cost to you.
 Affiliate disclosure